paperai/pdfanno/README.md

 # PDFAnno
 PDFAnno is a browser-based linguistic annotation tool for PDF documents.
 It offers functions for various types of linguistic annotations, including part-of-speech, named entity, dependency relation, and coreference chain.
-It is well-suited for annotating scientific papers with named entities and their relations.

 [Online demo](https://paperai.github.io/pdfanno/)
 Note: Google Chrome is highly recommended.